Records show that retrials of deadlocked jury decisions aren’t as common as previously thought.

 Center for Jury Studies

-The numbers from a US study show that about 175 out of 3,500 criminal trials will end in hung jury decisions at first vote.
+The numbers from a US study show that about 175 out of 3,500 criminal trials will end in hung jury decisions at the first vote.
 Several factors like disputable evidence or defense attorney skills might cause jurors to reach hung decisions.

 4. Over 26% of hung jury retrials end with a conviction

-Bureau of Justice Statistics
+Department of Justice

 Records show that about 13 out of every 50 hung jury retrials in the US will end with a conviction.
 Hung jury retrials may provide jurors with more evidence and furnish them with new facts to interpret the law correctly.